paolaUWB/QuasarResearchWebsite/README.md

 ## Hosting on Your Machine Locally
 ___
 ### Instructions for local setup (Mac and Windows):

+Please ensure you have installed all of the software below:

-1. Download and install MySQL using this [page](https://dev.mysql.com/downloads/workbench/)
+1. MySQL -  use this [page](https://dev.mysql.com/downloads/workbench/) if you don't already have it

-2. Install Visual Studio Code using this [page](https://code.visualstudio.com/) (or whatever your preferred IDE is)
+2. Visual Studio Code (VS Code) - use this [page](https://code.visualstudio.com/) if you don't already have it
+    * Please feel free to use a different IDE if you do not like/prefer VS Code

+3. Install Python

+    * For Windows, please install Python using Microsoft Store Application if you don't already have it...this will help prevent future errors with Flask
-3. Install Python using this [page](https://www.python.org/downloads/) FIX THIS?
+    * For macOS, please install Python using this [page](https://www.python.org/downloads/) if you don't already have it

-4. Install Git using this [page](https://git-scm.com/downloads)
+4. Git - use this [page](https://git-scm.com/downloads) if you don't already have it

 5. Clone this repository
-     1. Open the command prompt (Windows) or Terminal (macOS)
+     1. Open the Command Prompt (Windows) or Terminal (macOS)
+        * When using the Command Prompt or Terminal, ensure that you enter after each command in order to complete and run the command
      2. `cd` to whatever folder you want to have the project in
         * The `cd <folder name>` command allows you to access folders within your computer.
 Following the cd command should be the name of the folder you wish to enter.
 You must move through the folders as if you were opening them through Finder or your File Explorer.
-        * `cd ..` allows you to move back the folder you were just previously in
+            * If you would your folders are configured like this: QuasarResearch > Git > Code and you are starting in the QuasarResarch folder but would like to move to the Code folder, then you would need to do `cd Git` then `cd Code`

         * If you would like to see a list of the folders you can enter, use `ls`.
 The `ls` command lists all the available folders in your current directory.

+        * `cd ..` allows you to move back to the folder you were just previously in
+            * If you were in QuasarResearch > Git > Code folder and you used `cd ..` then you would move to the Quasar > Git folder

      3. Use this command to clone the repository to your computer `git clone https://<YOUR_GITHUB_USERNAME>@github.com/paolaUWB/QuasarResearchWebsite.git`